HerculeWu/Tex-Like-PreProcessor/README.md

 # Tex-like Preprocessor (TLPP)
 TLPP is a code preprocessor with tex-like syntax and implemented in pure python.
 It can be used as a preprocessor of the code or as a macro-language like *Gnu M4*.
 Note, TLPP is **not** a programming language .
 Its development is not finished yet.

+## Why I made this
+The goal of this project is to make a literature programming system like WEB.
+This is for people, who want to share the ideal not only the code.
+For example, an open-source object shares the code.
+But only a very few people can get the ideals by reading the code.
+With this preprocessor, the code can look more like a natur-language.
+In fact you can add a suit of macro definition to generate .tex file and compile it to pdf file!

 ## Requirement
 Pyhton 3.x (tested for 3.8)
 **No** other packages!